P.L. Light Systems Expert Articles: Things You May Not Have Considered when Selecting an LED Lighting System

 (4380 hours x 380.7W x 100 Fixtures) /1000 x $0.12 = $20,009.60 annual electrical operating cost for 100 x 380.7W LED

-In many jurisdictions, including California—where there is an urgent need to reduce loads on the electrical grid, energy conservation rebates are based on the customer’s reduction in kWH when upgrading their lighting to newer, more energy efficient technologies.
-So, depending on the number of LED luminaires required to achieve the equivalent light levels and uniformity of an existing 1000W HPS installation, a grower could end up with even higher lighting energy consumption if they opt to install LED lights with a power draw 1000W—excluding them from any rebate qualifications.
+In many jurisdictionsincluding California where there is an urgent need to reduce loads on the electrical grid—energy conservation rebates are based on the customer’s reduction in kWH when upgrading their lighting to newer, more energy-efficient technologies.
+So, depending on the number of LEDs required to achieve the equivalent light levels and uniformity of an existing 1000W HPS installation, a grower could end up with even higher lighting energy consumption if they opt to install LED lights with a power draw 1000W—excluding them from any rebate qualifications.

-Another critical questions for the grower include: What is your current electrical supply capacity?
+Other critical questions for the grower include, What is your current electrical supply capacity?
 Do you have a limited electrical supply that you will need to work within?
 Will you need to factor in the cost of adding a transformer to expand your electrical supply?
-These are all things a grower should consider, but may not be aware of, when contemplating retrofitting their existing lighting with higher wattage LED luminaireseither in a hybrid or full LED application.
+These are all things a grower should consider when contemplating retrofitting their existing lighting with higher-wattage LED luminaireseither in a hybrid or full LED application.

 Flower Room under TriPlane LED lights